The Best Baseball Card Ever

-No other baseball card comes close to delivering this kind of charm and beauty.
 This is the pinnacle of baseball cards, and it'll never need a third-party opinion to prove it.
 This is 36 years in the making that's resulted in the best-looking baseball card collection of all-time.
-I know it isn't the Ark of the Covenant, but it is The Best Baseball Card Ever and that's good enough.
-80/20 Field will be finished soon, and this self-titled domain will be for sale (sometime in December) as either an investment opportunity, or fine art to enjoy for decades to come - it's that nice.
+80/20 Field will be finished soon and this self-titled domain will be for sale (sometime in December) as either an investment opportunity or fine art to enjoy for decades to come.
+This is only a promotional video and the field will have some minor changes made before it's complete.
+Most notable the top will be natural maple wood and no longer green.
+It will also be completely flat on top without the sawcut design seen here.
+For now, visit The Best Baseball Card Ever channel on YouTube to see more.

 The Best Baseball Card Ever